Clytus arietis: Reproduction

 Reproduction in this species happens when adult beetles emerge throughout spring and lay eggs in deadwood.

 Research around sexual behaviours and courtship of Clytus arietis is quite dated, with many sources from the 1960s.
 A paper from 1963 states that both male and female wasp beetles engage in a "courtship song", without offering further explanation.

 In this species and other similar ones, "licking" behaviour by the male is also described in studies one or more times during courtship.
 This is described as the palps exerting a stroking action on the back of the female.
 In some species, this movement only occurs when the female is restless, so it has been proposed that it is a calming action.
 For Clytus arietis, the "licking" is combined with a "tapping" movement, when the male rhythmically "ducks" their head towards the female's thorax, "lick-tapping" them.
 This is very likely a stimulus for the female's sake, but there is a research gap here, as it may also be a stimulus to the male.
 During this "lick-tapping" movement, chemoreceptors in the palps would have a concentrated smell of the female.

 In a few beetles within the same subfamily Lepturinae, the males establish copulation by mounting the females with their head placed over the female's and grasping an antenna with their mouthparts.
 They pull on the antennae until they are copulating, with the male's abdomen probing down to make contact with the female's ovipositor.
 With copulation undergoing successfully, the male then releases the antennae and performs the aforementioned "lick-tapping" movement to calm the female.
 Copulation in total lasts 10 to 40 minutes, with an average of 20 minutes.

 Lifespan

-The entire life cycle of the wasp beetle generally takes two years but adults have been known to finish development and emerge from furniture after several years.
+The entire life cycle of the wasp beetle generally takes two years but adults can finish development and emerge from furniture after several years.

 The adult beetle has a relatively short life, emerging in May to find a mate and reproduce.
 Once mated, the adult generation will die at the end of the summer, leaving offspring to emerge either in the Fall or in the next Spring.

-Adults can be spotted foraging for food or looking for mates from April until July.
+Adults forage for food and look for mates from April until July.